cell-labs/cell-script/SPEC.md

 TopLevelDecl  = Declaration | FunctionDecl | MethodDecl .
 ```

-The scope of a declared identifier is the extent of source text in which the identifier denotes the specified constant, type, variable, function, label, or package.
+The scope of a declared identifier is the extent of source text in which the identifier denotes the specified constant, type, variable, function, or package.

 An identifier declared in a block may be redeclared in an inner block.
 While the identifier of the inner declaration is in scope, it denotes the entity declared by the inner declaration.

 The package clause is not a declaration; the package name does not appear in any scope.
 Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.

-## Label scopes

-TODO

 ## Predeclared identifiers